 Sufix Elite.
 This line has very similar characteristics as Trilene XL, it has very low memory and is a nice forgiving line to fish.
 Some anglers rate it as stronger and with better abrasion resistance than Trilene XL but that is to be expected due to the slightly thicker diameter.
 If anything, go slightly lighter when spooling with Elite.
 Available in 4lb, 6lb and stronger breaking strains.

 Sufix Siege.
 This is a high performance mono, it is stiffer than most monofilament.
 In theory allow for longer casts, but on the water any difference is hard to notice.
 Abrasion resistance is good.
-Knot strength is good, but due to the stiffer characteristics more care needs to be taken to make sure knots are correctly tighten.
+Knot strength is good, but due to the stiffer characteristics, more care needs to be taken to make sure knots are correctly tightened.
 Available in 4lb, 6lb and stronger breaking strains.

 Maxima Ultragreen might just be one of the oldest monofilaments still on the market.
 This German made monofilament has been proven over decades of use.
 The green tinted line is almost invisible in the water.
 It is slightly soft with almost no memory and excellent knot strength.
 The diameter is thinner than most.
 It is available in 2lb, 3lb, 4lb, 5lb and 6lb.